How Much Does It Cost to Set Up a Trust? A Comprehensive Guide

 Fund the trust:

-• Transfer ownership of assets into the trust’s name
+• Change the ownership of assets to be under the trust’s name

 • This may involve retitling property, changing account ownership, etc.